Pull Request Analysis

 Pull Request analysis shows your Pull Request's Quality Gate and analysis in the SonarQube interface.
 This analysis shows new issues introduced by the Pull Request before merging with the target branch:

-You can also report the pull request analysis and Quality Gate status directly in your DevOps Platform's interface.
-To set up pull request decoration, see the DevOps Platform integration page that corresponds with your DevOps Platform:
+You can also add pull request decoration that shows the Pull Request analysis and Quality Gate directly in your ALM's interface.
+To set up pull request decoration, see the ALM integration page that corresponds with your ALM:

 To decorate Pull Requests, a SonarQube analysis needs to be run on your code.
 You can find the additional parameters required for Pull Request analysis below in the Analysis parameters section.